 An ancient Greek hoplite (see Fig. 2) would have readily recognized the forms and primary function of medieval arms.
 But two crucial innovations in early heraldry distinguish these military emblems from their ancient antecedents: the emergence of systematic rules governing their design and their heritable use as familial arms.5 Although the latter lay the grounds for eventual confusion and disorder as family arms proliforated — contrary to the later casuistry supporting royal intervention — this did not entail anarchy: from the thirteenth century disputes over arms were settled by the Court of Chivalry.
-Yet the Court confined itself to issues of ownership and usurpation, it never ruled on the assumption or grant of arms nor on any of the minutiæ of heraldic rendering.
-The foundation of the College of Arms by Richard III in 1484 (Henry VII revoked the College's charter in 1485, but it unaccountably persisted) ended the independent adjudication of the Court and arguably spawned the insidious growth of heraldic pretension and affectation.
+Nonetheless the Court confined itself to issues of ownership and usurpation, it never ruled on the assumption or grant of arms nor on any of the minutiæ of heraldic rendering.
+The antithetical foundation of the College of Arms by Richard III in 1484 (although Henry VII revoked the College's charter in 1485, it unaccountably persisted) ended the independent adjudication of the Court and arguably spawned the insidious growth of heraldic pretension and affectation.
 Prior to that, as with continental burgher arms, English arms were normally ‘self-assumed’ without recourse to any authority, although, following French custom, the assignments of arms by royal grant increased from the first reign of Henry VI (1422–61) onwards.
-Likewise, it was not uncommon during the Middle Ages for knighthoods and subordinate Lordships — and thus arms — to be independently bestowed by existent knights and Lords.
+Likewise, it was not uncommon during the Middle Ages for knighthoods and subordinate Lordships — and thereby arms — to be independently bestowed by existent knights and Lords.
 (See: Fount of honour.)